 When high-growth companies have several siloed applications, there are many business challenges that arise.
 These challenges can become so severe, that they can cripple growth.
 Here is a summary of the five main issues that can hinder your growth if you run a business with disparate business software systems:

 Wasted Employee Productivity: When your company is in growth mode, every employee must be operating at optimal productivity.
-If your employees are bogged down with inefficient and disjointed processes, it increases errors and takes time away from their more important core duties.
-Important processes such as order processing, invoicing, expense approvals, and fulfilment, to name a few, can take a lot longer to get completed, and are often erroneous.
+If your employees are bogged down with inefficient and disjointed processes, it takes time away from their more important core duties.
+Important processes such as order processing, invoicing, expense approvals, and fulfilment can take a lot longer to get completed, and are often erroneous.
 For instance, your employees may be spending hours manually re-entering order information into the accounting and invoicing system, while other employees pull that same information from your CRM system for their order fulfilment processes and to calculate sales commissions.
 If any orders are cancelled in the meantime, your employees have to sift through mounds of data to reconcile this information again.
-Such labor-intensive and manual tasks reduce the agility that your company needs to grow.
+Such labour-intensive and manual tasks reduce the agility that your company needs to grow.

-Lack of Real-time Visibility: When software systems are un-integrated, you have multiple overlapping databases, and cannot easily get a view of business performance in a timely fashion.
+Lack of Real-time Visibility: When software systems aren't integrated, you have multiple overlapping databases, and cannot easily get a view of business performance quickly.
 Reports showing performance across your finance, sales, marketing, service, and fulfilment departments are crucial to giving you an integrated view of your company's operations.
-Most companies simply give up on acquiring this information on a regular basis because of the amount of time it takes to source, extract and analyse this data.
+Most companies simply give up on reporting on a regular basis because of the amount of time it takes to source, extract and analyse this data.
 For those that do, countless hours are wasted trying to tie unrelated, error-prone, and out of date information together.
-Consequently, businesses either end up making critical decisions slowly, based on inaccurate information, or they make hasty and risky decisions off of gut instinct.
+Consequently, businesses either end up making critical decisions slowly, based on inaccurate information, or they make hasty and risky decisions off gut instinct.

 Integration Complexity and Cost: With so many disparate applications, IT wastes an enormous amount of time and money on integrating, maintaining, and acquiring new versions of these applications.
 Often times, once new versions are purchased, even more integration and maintenance needs to be performed for all the different versions of software to work together.
 Consequently, valuable IT time that could be used to make the business more productive is wasted, while maintenance costs skyrocket.